opendocsg/slw-judgments-backfill/2018_SGHC_230/report.md

  hallucinations” were not hallucinations. [note: 103]

 63     I was faced with conflicting psychiatric opinions.
-In approaching such evidence, the principles articulated by V K Rajah JA in _Sakthivel Punithavathi v Public Prosecutor_ [2007] 2 SLR(R) 983 at [76] were pertinent:
+In approaching such evidence, the principles articulated by V K Rajah JA in _Sakthivel Punithavathi v Public Prosecutor_ <span class="citation">[2007] 2 SLR(R) 983</span> at [76] were pertinent:

  ...Evidence must invariably be sifted, weighed and evaluated in the context of the factual matrix and in particular, the objective facts.
-An expert’s opinion “should not fly in the face of proven extrinsic facts relevant to the matter” per Yong Pung How CJ in Khoo James v Gunapathy d/o Muniandy [2002] 2 SLR(R) 414 at [65]...Content credibility, evidence of partiality, coherence and a need to analyse the evidence in the context of established facts remain vital considerations...
+An expert’s opinion “should not fly in the face of proven extrinsic facts relevant to the matter” per Yong Pung How CJ in Khoo James v Gunapathy d/o Muniandy <span class="citation">[2002] 2 SLR(R) 414</span> at [65]...Content credibility, evidence of partiality, coherence and a need to analyse the evidence in the context of established facts remain vital considerations...

 64     Simply put, the court should scrutinise an expert’s methodology and the objective facts they had based their opinion upon: see _Singapore Finance Ltd v Lim Kah Ngam (S’pore) Pte Ltd (Eugene HL Chan Associates, third party)_ [1983-1984] SLR(R) 403 at [33].